pmillerschmidt/music-tech-portfolio/client/public/videos/README.md

-# Video Assets Directory
+# Portfolio Assets Directory

-This directory is for storing video assets used in the portfolio.
+This directory contains the multimedia assets used in the portfolio.

+## Asset Organization
+- `/videos` - Video content for portfolio sections
+- `/images` - Image assets and backgrounds
+- `/resume.pdf` - Downloadable CV/resume file

-## Hero Background Video Requirements
+## Video Requirements

 Place your hero background video here as `hero-background.mp4` with the following specifications: